 Sooner or later, every pooch owner experiences it: the dreaded wet dog smell.
 While it’s a natural part of being a doggy parent, it’s not exactly the most exciting aspect of owning a four-legged BFF.
-However, you can make your dog smell better with a few tips on how to get rid of or even prevent the wet dog smell.
+Check out the following tips and your precious pup will be smelling fresh in no time!

 Plan to Use Plenty of Towels

 Be sure not to rub too hard, but definitely put allowable amounts of pressure on the fur.
-Your goal should be to hand-dry using as many towels as you need, so be sure you have some on hand that are thirsty.
+Your goal should be to hand-dry using as many towels as you need, so be sure you have some on hand.

 Use a Blow Dryer on Low Heat